Code-Institute-Submissions/webalyzer/README.md

 #### Minimum viable product

-The minimum feature the app must contain includes the following features:
+The minimum features the app must include are the following:

 - To validate the HTML of a webpage.